 More than one study has found that Bing paid search has a better click-through rate than Google, and that the typical CPC is also lower on Bing than Google.
 For many businesses needing to aggressively go after popular, high value PPC keywords, Bing offers a valuable alternative that can help add depth to the digital strategy.

 There are also differences in the demographics of the average Bing user and the average Google user.
 Bing users tend to be in their 30’s and 40’s with higher average household incomes.
 Google users tend to be younger.
 Brands can align their paid campaigns to see which audience more closely matches their targeted audience to maximize their return.

 Although search is often regarded as synonymous with Google, it is important not to overlook the draw of the second largest player on the field.
 While it might not be quite as powerful as Google, Bing does draw a respectable audience and can help brands promote themselves and attract customers.
-The better marketers understand the differences between Google vs. Bing, the easier it will be for them to formulate a strong strategy that will help them succeed across the different search engines.
+The better marketers understand the differences between Google vs. Bing, the easier it will be for them to formulate a strong strategy that will help them succeed across the different search engines including international search engines.